instagibbs/bolts/XX-eltoo-transactions.md

 here is fairly weak, and requires another BIP to be designed, implemented, and accepted by the community for limited gain.
 And even if implemented, it may introduce new pinning vectors that would need to be solved.
+1. Asymmetric channel constructions, such as [Inherited IDs](https://github.com/JohnLaw2/btc-iids/blob/main/iids11.pdf) which require deeper changes to the Bitcoin protocol, and may not resolve in HTLC forwards of 0.5 RTT.
+1. Punishment mechanisms could be reintroduced for 2-party channels with [asymmetric witnesses](https://github.com/LLFourn/witness-asymmetric-channel), at the cost of increased complexity, HTLC replacement in lockstep, and inflexibility to multiparty scenarios.

 # Transactions